swiftlang/swift/docs/proposals/Concurrency.rst

 that do not explicitly mark the APIs as reentrant or non-reentrant.

 In the example program below the method `fly` may access the global variable because it is marked with the attribute `unsafe`.
-The compile won't allow this method to be executed from a worker-thread.
+The compiler won't allow this method to be executed from a worker-thread.

 .. code-block:: swift